allegro/blog/_posts/2024-06-20-cost-optimization-data-pipeline-gcp.md

 Let’s take a look at the following two graphs.
 The first one shows maximal memory utilization among all the workers.
 <img src="/assets/img/articles/2024-06-20-cost-optimization-data-pipeline-gcp/03_memory_utilization_max_usage.png"
-alt="Memory utilization max usage" class="image-with-frame"/>
+alt="Memory utilization max usage"/>

 The second one shows memory utilization statistics among all the worker nodes.
 <img src="/assets/img/articles/2024-06-20-cost-optimization-data-pipeline-gcp/04_memory_utilization_summary.png"
-alt="Memory utilization summary" class="image-with-frame"/>
+alt="Memory utilization summary"/>

 The first one presents average memory usage on a worker node, the second one presents overall memory usage among the whole cluster.
 We clearly see that we only use around 50% of the memory.
 Bingo, we pay for memory that we do not use.